 Opportunity to study abroad:

-Queen Mary offers you the opportunity to apply to join the International Exchange Programme, enabling you to spend a year or a semester at a university abroad.
+Queen Mary offers you the opportunity to apply to join the International Exchange Programme, enabling you to spend a semester at a university abroad.

 You will find extensive information on fees and finance on the main College website.